trizen/raku-rosettacode/programming_tasks/C/Count_in_factors.md

 ```

-Here we use a <tt>multi</tt> declaration with a constant parameter to match the degenerate case.
-We use <tt>copy</tt> parameters when we wish to reuse the formal parameter as a mutable variable within the function.
+Here we use a `multi` declaration with a constant parameter to match the degenerate case.
+We use `copy` parameters when we wish to reuse the formal parameter as a mutable variable within the function.
 (Parameters default to readonly in Perl&#160;6.)
-Note the use of <tt>gather</tt>/<tt>take</tt> as the final statement in the function, which is a common Perl&#160;6 idiom to set up a coroutine within a function to return a lazy list on demand.
+Note the use of `gather`/`take` as the final statement in the function, which is a common Perl&#160;6 idiom to set up a coroutine within a function to return a lazy list on demand.